karttur/geoimagine/_posts/2018/2018-10-17-setup-add-packages.markdown

  - numba
  - xmltodict

-If you followed the manual on [setting up a virtual Python environment in conda](../blog-conda-environ/), these are the same packages as listed for use as default when setting up a virtual environment.
+If you followed the manual on [setting up a virtual Python environment in conda](../setup-conda-environ/), these are the same packages as listed as defaults when setting up a virtual environment.
 You should thus already have then installed.
 If not, you can also install the above packages into an (empty) existing virtual environment.
 It is best to install all packages at once, so that all of the dependencies are installed at the same time.

 Activate the virtual environment you want to use (e.g. _geoimagine0_)